Indoor Houseplants and Health: Improving the Air Quality of Your NYC Apartment

 In this blog post, you’ll find a few important tips for bringing plants indoors; plus, 5 plant types that are apartment-friendly.

 Tip # 1: Houseplants For Health

 It adds to the design of your kitchen, dining room, or bathroom when you add plants.
 They are not only beautiful; they contribute to your family’s overall health.

-Indoor air pollution is becoming more of an issue with poorly ventilated spaces in older buildings, mold and even synthetic building materials.
+Indoor air pollution is becoming more of an issue with poorly ventilated spaces in older buildings, mold, and even synthetic building materials.
 Many of us learned in grade school how plants give off oxygen and absorb carbon monoxide.
-But, did you know that some of the hardier house plants thrive on consuming toxins, chemical, and gasses inside our homes?
+But, did you know that some of the hardier indoor houseplants thrive on consuming toxins, chemicals, and gasses inside our homes?
 It’s true.
 These plants break down these pathogens into harmless byproducts and store them in their soils and leaves.
 This allows us the breath cleaner, purer air in our homes.

 Tip # 2: Choose a Houseplant that fits your Lifestyle